ucb-bar/chipyard/docs/Customization/Firrtl-Transforms.rst

 **The recommended way to annotate something is to do it in the Chisel source, but not all annotation types have Chisel APIs**.

 Here is an example of adding a ``DontTouchAnnotation`` within the Chisel source.
-This annotation makes sure that a particular signal is not removed by the "Dead Code Elimination" pass in FIRRTL:
+This annotation makes sure that a particular signal is not removed by the "Dead Code Elimination" pass in FIRRTL.
+The example below shows both how to directly annotate the signal with the ``annotate`` function and the ``DontTouchAnnotation`` class as well as the Chisel wrapper function called ``dontTouch`` that does this automatically for you (more `dontTouch <https://www.chisel-lang.org/api/SNAPSHOT/chisel3/dontTouch$.html>`__ information):

 .. code-block:: scala